Cognitive Issues: Advice for Parkinson's Care Partners

 If you have questions about how to join this PD ExpertBriefing, by phone or online, please see our PD ExpertBriefing FAQ.

 Are you a health care professional seeking continuing education units?
 The deadline to apply for CEUs has now passed.
 Health professionals have 30 days in which to view the live or recorded seminar and apply for CEUs.
-It may take an additional 30 days to process CEUs.
+Please note the deadline for CEU applications for this seminar has now passed.

 Browse our library of past seminars and watch them at any time to learn more about nutrition, the PD pipeline and other topics.